Building a stronger relationship between health and care

 Rammouni said there’s more to do to help doctors and patients build these beneficial relationships and she looks forward to continuing the work.

-“It’s important to understand how attachment affects our heath.
+“It’s important to understand how attachment affects our health.
 It’s also important to know how to appropriately respond to and care for others — through support and education — when they find themselves in a challenging place,” she said.
 “My father’s bond with his doctors and nurses helped him pull through, and for that reason, he is here with us today.
 That’s what I want to do for someone.
 Through the opportunities I’ve had at the University of Michigan-Dearborn, I have greater confidence that I’ll have the mindfulness and experience to build those strong and successful relationships."